 The process and the composition of the team have the biggest impact on the experience.
 Not an individual.

-As a cognitive ergonomist at Aan Zee Communications, I do research, design, speak and write about user interfaces and usability.
+Design Lead at Incision.
 My background: Industrial Design and Psychology at the University of Twente, graduated at Philips in midair pointing for the next generation TV's, Apple Design Award for CSSEdit, usability researcher at MetrixLab and blogger.

 You can contact me via email or Twitter, GitHub, or Flickr.